jcurl/RJCP.DLL.CrashReporter/README.md

 recent messages are of importance.
 But if there are warnings or errors, these may be of more importance than the most recent.

-On .NET Core, set the global loggers via the `LogSource` class.
+On .NET Core, add the loggers using the `.AddSimplePrioMemoryLogger()` method.

 ## Extensibility